ReproNim/module-FAIR-data/_episodes/01-Web-of-Data.md

 > ## Exercise: Identifier Resolution (click on the arrow to the right to open)
 > **Where can I resolve globally unique identifiers**
 >
-> The California Digital Library (CDL; http://www.cdlib.org) makes a number of tools available regarding persistent identifiers, including: registe4ring DOIs and ARKs and providing resolution services.
+> The California Digital Library ([CDL](http://www.cdlib.org)) makes a number of tools available regarding persistent identifiers, including: registe4ring DOIs and ARKs and providing resolution services.
 The N2T tool (Names to Things) is a resolving service that keeps names (identifiers) persistent, forwarding (resolving) them to the best known web addresses.
-For example, to resolve the PubMed identifier used in the above challenge - one would use the following call to N2T: http://n2t.net/pubmed:26978244
+For example, to resolve the PubMed identifier used in the above challenge - one would use the following call to N2T: [http://n2t.net/pubmed:26978244](http://n2t.net/pubmed:26978244)
 >
-> The CDL is partnering with identifiers.org (http://identifiers.org) to maintain a registry of resolvable prefixes.
-In this exercise, please explore the registry at identifiers.org (https://www.ebi.ac.uk/miriam/main/collections) and choose a repository.
-Browse the repository and extract some IDs and test the resolvers at N2T (http://n2t.net/) and identifiers.org (http://identifiers.org).
+> The CDL is partnering with [identifiers.org](http://identifiers.org) to maintain a registry of resolvable prefixes.
+In this exercise, please explore the [registry at identifiers.org](https://www.ebi.ac.uk/miriam/main/collections) and choose a repository.
+Browse the repository and extract some IDs and test the resolvers at N2T [http://n2t.net/](http://n2t.net/) and identifiers.org [http://identifiers.org](http://identifiers.org).
 >
-> If your resource doesn't have its prefix registered, you can register it at: https://docs.google.com/forms/d/18MBLnItDYFOglVNbhNkISqHwB-pE1gN1YAqaARY9hDg/viewform?edit_requested=true
+> If your resource doesn't have its prefix registered, [you can register it via a Google form](https://docs.google.com/forms/d/18MBLnItDYFOglVNbhNkISqHwB-pE1gN1YAqaARY9hDg/viewform?edit_requested=true)
 >
 {: .challenge}